hardow2011/shoe-sensei/README.md

 ### Blog

-The blog section of the [Shoe Sensei](https://shoesensei.com/) is made with TinyMCE.
+The blog section of Shoe Sensei is made with TinyMCE.

 <img width="559" alt="image" src="https://github.com/user-attachments/assets/355e98fd-bf31-413a-88b6-3fb4ab20a57a" />
 <br/>